 As part of our investment in the journals, we are currently running mentoring schemes to train the next generation of reviewers and board members.
-We offer rewards to editorial board members to acknowledge their commitment to our journals and are looking at ways to reward reviewers to thank them for their time.
+We offer rewards to editorial board members to acknowledge their commitment to our journals and are looking at ways offer rewards to reviewers to thank them for their time.
 This is part of our continued investment in the nutrition science community.

-If you would like to know more about how you could get more involved with our journals, visit: www.nutritionsociety.org/journals or contact: office@nutritionsociety.org
+If you would like to know more about how you could get more involved with our journals, visit: www.nutritionsociety.org/journals or contact office: @nutritionsociety.org.